MosesSupposes/Purescript-By-Example/text/chapter11.md

  ## Exercises

  1. (Easy) Remove the calls to the `lift` function from your implementation of the `string` parser.
 Verify that the new implementation type checks, and convince yourself that it should.
- 1. (Medium) Use your `string` parser with the `many` combinator to write a parser `asFollowedByBs` which recognizes strings consisting of several copies of the string `"a"` followed by several copies of the string `"b"`.
+ 1. (Medium) Use your `string` parser with the `some` combinator to write a parser `asFollowedByBs` which recognizes strings consisting of several copies of the string `"a"` followed by several copies of the string `"b"`.
  1. (Medium) Use the `<|>` operator to write a parser `asOrBs` which recognizes strings of the letters `a` or `b` in any order.
  1. (Difficult) The `Parser` monad might also be defined as follows: